-Welcome to Zambezi's page.
+Welcome to the Parrots page.
 On this page we will share the exciting things we learn about, the places we go and the events we take part in.
 Key information about the curriculum can also be found on the Curriculum Overview page.

 Teacher: Mrs Carlson

 Teaching Assistant: Mrs Whealing